Buying property in the Pays de la Loire

 Between Brittany, Normandy and Nouvelle-Aquitaine, is the region of Pays de la Loire.
 With an area of Maryland, or three times that of Yorkshire, there is plenty for property buyers to choose from, including the Atlantic coast, the valleys of the Loire and cities like Nantes.

-It’s an easy-ish day’s drive from the Channel ports, but also an easy train ride from Paris, with the TGV crossing the region all the way to le Croisic on the coast in less than four hours.
+It’s an easy-ish day’s drive from the Channel ports, but also an easy train ride from Paris, with the TGV crossing the region to le Croisic on the coast in less than four hours.
 There is also an airport at Nantes.

 That mixture of accessibility and country/coastal appeal has made it popular with international buyers, yet many still rush through on their way to Nouvelle-Aquitaine.
 More should stop on their way through.